Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMImageSet.md

 ```

 ### -AltText
-Alternative text for the image set, providing a textual description for
+(Optional) Alternative text for the image set, providing a textual description for accessibility purposes.
-accessibility purposes.
 This alt text will be applied to all images in the set.
 Default: "Image Set"

 ```yaml